colincoghill/oasisqe/README.md

 been unable to find anything else that does its job - to bring it up to modern security standards, with a more palatable look and feel.

-I have taken the OASIS v3.6 code base, developed mostly in 2001-2004, and gone through, removing old components, refreshing the look and feel, and fixing security issues.
+I have taken the OASIS v3.6 code base, developed mostly in 2001-2004 (by me), and gone through, removing old components, refreshing the look and feel, and fixing security issues.
 This has been a major piece of work, requiring a rewrite of approximately 1/3 of the code.